 Under duress, the union pursued a grievance on the plaintiff's behalf.
 When the union declined to seek arbitration, the plaintiff complained to the National Labor Relations Board (NLRB) that SEIU failed to properly represent her interests.
 The NLRB declined to take any action, prompting the plaintiff to file her present lawsuit in New York State Supreme Court.

 The defendants–the hospital and the union–removed the case to federal court.
 The federal judge now overseeing the case denied the plaintiff's motion to return the case to state court.
 Although the complaint technically alleges no violation of federal law–normally a pretext for hearing a case in federal court–the judge found that the plaintiff's claims inevitably involve federal law.
 Specifically, her claim against the union is not based on the NYSHRL or NYCHRL, but rather the National Labor Relations Act, which imposes on all labor organizations the “duty of fair representation.”
 Furthermore, the plaintiff's allegations against the hospital are “substantially dependent” on interpreting the terms of the CBA, which is unquestionably governed by federal law.

 Speak with a New York City Employment Discrimination Lawyer Today

 Bringing an employment discrimination case is never simple.
 If you are a union employee, there are additional legal questions you will need to address.
-This is why it is invaluable to work with an experienced New York employment law attorney.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, today if you have suffered on-the-job discrimination and require advice on what steps to take next.
+This is why it is invaluable to work with an experienced New York employment attorney.
+Contact the Law Offices of Nisar Law Group, P.C., today if you have suffered on-the-job discrimination and require advice on what steps to take next.